aws-actions/aws-codebuild-run-build/README.md

 but some large or complex builds need more resources, and some builds need access to special CPU architectures or hardware.

-[CodeBuild compute types][codebuild compute types] offer options with up to 72 x86_64 vCPUs,
+[CodeBuild compute types][codebuild compute types] offer options including:

+* up to 72 x86_64 vCPUs
-255 GB RAM,
+* up to 255 GB RAM
-8 ARM64 vCPUs,
+* up to 8 ARM64 vCPUs
-or GPU hardware devices.
+* GPU hardware devices

 ### Access